 What is Macular Degeneration?

 Macular degeneration is the leading cause of legal blindness in Australia.
 Regularly having your eyes tested is essential to the early detection and treatment of macular degeneration.
-But what is macular degeneration?
-Read on to find out the causes, symptoms and treatments.
+But what is It?
+Read on to find out the causes, symptoms, and treatments.

 Risk factors include:

-- Age: macular degeneration often affects people over the age of 50.
+- Age: This disease often affects people over the age of 50.

 - Family history: 70% of people suffering macular degeneration have a family history of the disease.

-- Smoking: smokers are 3-4 times more likely to develop macular degeneration and can develop it 5-10 years earlier than non-smokers.
+- Smoking: smokers are 3-4 times more likely to develop this disease and can develop it 5-10 years earlier than non-smokers.

-It is possible to reduce your risk of developing macular degeneration by making positive lifestyle changes such as quitting smoking, getting regular exercise, maintaining a healthy weight, eating a balanced diet and wearing sun protection.
+It is possible to reduce your risk of developing this disease by making lifestyle changes such as quitting smoking, getting regular exercise, maintaining a healthy weight, eating a balanced diet, and wearing sun protection.
 Some studies also indicate that taking specific nutrient supplements can support macular and general eye health.
 Before taking supplements, it is important to discuss this with your health care professional to determine the most appropriate supplement for your individual needs.

 - Difficulty in doing tasks that require fine vision e.g. reading